slhck/ffmpeg-normalize/README.md

     Otherwise, the range is -99 to 0.

-- `-p, --print-stats`: Print first pass loudness statistics formatted as JSON to stdout.
+- `-p, --print-stats`: Print loudness statistics for both passes formatted as JSON to stdout.

 ### EBU R128 Normalization